dcouvin/SpolLineages/README.md

 SpolLineages is a software tool mainly written in Java allowing to predict Mycobacterium tuberculosis complex lineages from spoligotyping or MIRU-VNTR typing patterns using various methods ([SITVIT2](http://www.pasteur-guadeloupe.fr:8081/SITVIT2) binary rules, [RuleTB](https://doi.org/10.1016/j.meegid.2018.06.029) refined rules, [Decision tree](https://en.wikipedia.org/wiki/Decision_tree) and/or [Evolutionary algorithm](https://en.wikipedia.org/wiki/Evolutionary_algorithm)).
 ## Requirements
 Java version 6 (or later) programming language must be available in your system to run SpolLineages.
 Otherwise, you can use the corresponding online tool.
 Further instructions on how to install Java are available [here](https://www3.ntu.edu.sg/home/ehchua/programming/howto/JDK_Howto.html).
-To check if Java is installed you can run the following command on yo:
+To check if Java is installed on your machine, you can run the following command:
 ```bash
 java -version
 ```